ByteB4rb1e/contrib/README.md

 It is a simple concept.
 For any contribution you make, you have to create a fork of the original repository anyway.
 You are doing so only if you have an issue id, which serves as the basis for creating a pull request.
+In case you don't have an issue id, at least seperate different kind of contributions onto branches.

 > TODO: You wanted to do simple offline issue tracking, but you were hesitant as
 > you didn't quite have a concept yet on how to seperate to-dos belonging to